davethewave88/Stump-Backend-Local/README.md

-Stump backend.
+# Stump backend.
+## Recieves requests from frontend and responds accordingly.

-Stump is connected to an aws rds.
+Stump is connected to an aws rds

 Password is removed.

-Stumpdb table schemas: (use to replicate database) CREATE TABLE `users` (
+Stumpdb table schemas: (use to replicate database)

+CREATE TABLE `users` (
   `user_id` int NOT NULL AUTO_INCREMENT,
   `name` varchar(255) NOT NULL,